yuchormanski/yuchormanski/README.md

 * 👋 Hi, I’m Nikolay Yuchormanski
 * 👀 I’m interested in Front-end web development, Road cycling, Music
-* 🌱 I’m currently learning JavaScript in SoftUni.
+* 🌱 I’m currently learning ReactJS in SoftUni.
 * 💞️ I’m looking to collaborate on Web / JS projects.
 * 📫 How to reach me: my email address is yuchormanski@gmail.com
 * 😄 Do you want to play? - https://yuchormanski.github.io